-While LGBT individuals have made significant strides in gaining equality under the laws of the United States, there is still a long way to go before discrimination is stamped out.
-Unfortunately, some of the discrimination that exists affects the legal rights of LGBT individuals towards the end of their life and after their death.
-Because the laws are not perfect, those who identified as LGBT will have special issues to consider when they create their estate plan.
+While LGBTQ individuals have made significant strides in gaining equality under the laws of the United States, there is still a long way to go before discrimination is stamped out.
+Unfortunately, some of the discrimination that exists affects the legal rights of LGBTQ individuals towards the end of their life and after their death.
+Because the laws are not perfect, those who identified as LGBTQ will have special issues to consider when they create their estate plan.

 - What should be a part of your plan?

-- How can an LGBT planning lawyer in Cincinnati help you?
+- How can an LGBTQ planning lawyer in Cincinnati help you?

 For transgender individuals, other problems may also arise which are caused by the fact that their true gender identity does not always match up with the gender on their birth certificate.
 When medical decisions must be made for you, or when you pass away and want to be remembered in a certain way, transgender status can complicate matters significantly.
 An attorney with experience handling transgender estate planning can provide assistance with naming a healthcare proxy, leaving instructions for your funeral, and otherwise protecting your rights in the event of incapacity or death.